Terrorism in Sri Lanka: Terrorist attacks

 The attacks of JVP and its military wing DJV during the second JVP insurrection were not as deadly as some of the attacks of LTTE, but occurred in a higher frequency in many parts of the country.
 Some of the notable attacks of JVP/DJV includes 1987 grenade attack in the Sri Lankan Parliament, 1989 Temple of the Tooth attack and Bomb attack to the Kataragama Esala procession in July 1989.
 In addition to the assassinations of political rivals and other who opposed Marxists principles, the JVP/DJV were also involved in many attacks to the public and private property such as burning of public transport vehicles, blasting transformers and destroying utilities etc.

 The 2019 Sri Lanka Easter bombings were the first acts of terrorism that occurred after the end of the civil war in 2009.
-Eight explosions took place on Easter Sunday 21 April 2019 at three catholic churches located in Colombo, Negombo and Batticaloa (St. Anthony's Shrine, St. Sebastian's Church, and Zion Church) and three luxury hotels in the commercial capital Colombo (Shangrila Hotel, Cinnamon Grand Hotel and Kingsbury Hotel).
-259 people were killed, including at least 45 foreigners, and over 500 more were injured.
+Eight explosions took place on Easter Sunday 21 April 2019 at three catholic churches located in Colombo, Negombo and Batticaloa (St. Anthony's Shrine, St. Sebastian's Church, and Zion Church) and three luxury hotels in the commercial capital Colombo (Shangri-La Hotel, Cinnamon Grand Hotel, and Kingsbury Hotel).
+269 people were killed, including at least 45 foreigners, and over 500 more were injured.
 A local Islamist terrorist group known as National Thowheeth Jama'ath was identified as responsible for these string of attacks.